-This parameterisation is the natural one which emphasises the infinite divisibility of the negative binomial, i.e. if $Y_1, \ldots, Y_m$ are independent negative binomial random variables with means $\mu_1, \ldots, \mu_m$ and the same dispersion parameter $\phi$ , then $\sum{i=1}^m Y_i$ is also negative binomially distributed with mean $\sum{i=1}^m \mu_i$ and dispersion $\phi$ , a sensible choice in cases where we believe counts are sums of independent random events.
+This parameterisation naturally emphasises the infinite divisibility of the negative binomial, i.e. if Y_1, \ldots, Y_m are independent negative binomial random variables with means μ_1, \ldots, μ_m and the same dispersion parameter φ , then $\sum{i=1}^m Y_i$ is also negative binomially distributed with mean $\sum{i=1}^m \mu_i$ and dispersion φ , a sensible choice in cases where we believe counts are sums of independent random events.

-The infection-to-test delay distribution $D_s$ is a convolution of two delay distributions: an incubation period distribution, and a symptom-onset-to-test distribution.
-Following Bi et al. (2020), we use a LogNormal( $\mu$ , $\sigma^2$ ) distribution for the incubation period, where $\mu$ has a 95% confidence interval (CI) of (1.44, 1.69) and mode 1.57, and $\sigma^2$ has 95% CI of (0.56, 0.75) with mode 0.65.
+The infection-to-test delay distribution D_s is a convolution of two delay distributions: an incubation period distribution, and a symptom-onset-to-test distribution.
+Following Bi et al. (2020), we use a LogNormal(μ , σ^2) distribution for the incubation period, where μ has a 95% confidence interval (CI) of (1.44, 1.69) and mode 1.57, and σ^2 has 95% CI of (0.56, 0.75) with mode 0.65.
 This results in a median of 4.8 days and a 90% confidence interval of (1.64,14.04) days for the incubation period, and we assume an additional two day delay to get tested.

-Similarly, we parameterise the generation distribution $W_s$ as a Gamma distribution where shape parameter has mode 2.29 with (1.77, 3.34) 95% CI, and rate parameter has mode 0.36 with (0.26, 0.57) 95% CI.
+Similarly, we parameterise the generation distribution W_s as a Gamma distribution whose shape parameter has mode 2.29 with (1.77, 3.34) 95% CI, and whose rate parameter has mode 0.36 with (0.26, 0.57) 95% CI.
 This corresponds to the serial interval parameter distributions from Bi et al. (2020); we note that the serial interval is often used as an accessible proxy for the unobserved generation distribution (Cori et al., 2013).
-For both $D_s$ and $W_s$ , we aggregate predictions and inferences from 10 bootstrapped runs of our model, each with independently sampled LogNormal and Gamma parameters respectively.
+For both D_s and W_s , we aggregate predictions and inferences from 10 bootstrapped runs of our model, each with independently sampled LogNormal and Gamma parameters respectively.
 This is equivalent to a nested Monte Carlo approximation to a cut or modular model (Plummer, 2015; Jacob et al., 2017; Carmona and Nicholls, 2020).
-We found this to be crucial to avoiding overconfident predictions for $R_t$ estimates.
+We found this to be crucial to avoiding overconfident predictions for R_t estimates.

-For the dispersion paramter $\psi$ , we use a weakly informative prior $\psi \sim \mathcal{N}{+}(0, 2.5)$ .
+For the dispersion paramter ψ , we use a weakly informative prior $\psi \sim \mathcal{N}{+}(0, 2.5)$.